AI search engines aren’t just a passing trend—they represent a transformative shift in how information is accessed, ranked, and delivered.

 6. Bing Powers OpenAI and Perplexity

 Many businesses overlook Bing in favor of Google when it comes to tracking rankings.
+However, Bing now serves as the primary search engine powering OpenAI and Perplexity.

 With its growing influence in AI-driven search, it’s more critical than ever to monitor your site’s performance on it.